Personal injury: History

+The personal injury lawsuit evolved from a rare sight to a commonplace occurrence during the Second Industrial Revolution at the end of the 19th century.
+For example, in 1870, tort lawsuits made up only 4.2 percent of the contested caseload of New York City trial courts, but by 1910, that number had skyrocketed to 40.9 percent.
+In 1880, there were only about a dozen horsecar personal injury lawsuits currently pending in Boston; by 1910, "there were over 800 personal injury cases involving streetcars in superior court, and 600 more in the municipal court".

 Types

 Common types of personal injury claims include road traffic accidents, work accidents, tripping accidents, assault claims, and product defect accidents (product liability).
 The term personal injury also incorporates injuries arising from medical and dental care, that which may lead to medical negligence claims).
 Other causes of personal injury claims, include conditions that are often classified as occupational diseases.
 Personal injury cases may also include toxic torts, in which a contaminant transmitted by air or water causes illness, injury, or death.
 Other tort claims may be pursued in conjunction with personal injury claims.

 The most common personal injury claim involves injury from a motor vehicle accident.

 Claims and payments

 Depending upon the intent or negligence of a responsible party, the injured party may be entitled to monetary compensation from that party through a settlement or a judgment.

 Although personal injury cases may result from an intentional act, such as defamation, or from reckless conduct, most personal injury claims are based on a theory of negligence.
 To hold a party or parties legally liable for injuries so damages based upon negligence, four elements must be proved: